 6 Signs You Need to Replace Your Pool Liner

-Generally, vinyl pool liners for your above ground pool last about 6-12 years with proper maintenance.
+Generally, vinyl pool liners for above ground pools last about 6-12 years with proper maintenance.
 However, many factors can impact your liner’s lifespan, including frequency of use, proper maintenance, and weather.
-From fading to leaks, we’re sharing some of the top signs it’s time to replace your liner.
+From fading to leaks, we’re sharing some of the top signs it’s time to replace your vinyl swimming pool liner.